Jayasankar-m/mocha-html-single-reporter/README.md

-## Simple Mocha Reporter
+## mocha-single-html-reporter

-A simple reporter for mocha that generates a single html file as the report file.
+A simple reporter for mocha that publishes results as a single html file and can be viewed without a server.